March 19, 2019

 For now, though, Dili is a post colonial town, its whitewashed bungalow architecture clearly harking back to Portuguese rule that lasted four centuries.
 Here and there, a few monolithic statues remind inhabitants that freedom and independence were gained only recently.

-In parts of the Timor Leste capital, you might think you're in a rural village - three snarled cars denotes a traffic jam, and the city feels calm, unpopulated even.
+In parts of the Timor Leste capital, you might think you’re in a rural village – the city feels calm, unpopulated even.

 Earthquakes are common in the region, as are the tsunami warnings that follow.
 But walking along the seashore, the sea is calm today.
 People are curious, friendly, young.
 There’s no sense of threat but an underlying energy, of waiting for something important to happen.